 The US Supreme Court declared a decades-old ban on sports betting unconstitutional in May 2018.
 Rhode Island was the very first state in the union to hold hearings about bringing sports betting to its citizens once the opinion was issued.

 Both Rhode Island casinos maintain sports betting operations.
 Twin River Casino in Lincoln has a full sportsbook.
 Twin River Tiverton Casino and Hotel has a kiosk to serve its customers.

 Gaming company IGT has a relationship with Rhode Island’s casinos and Rhode Island itself.
-The company provides the entirety of the technical expertise necessary to bring Rhode Island’s sports betting online.
+The company provided the entirety of the technical expertise necessary to bring Rhode Island’s sports betting online.